Junaid-Hussain/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-07_instructions.md

 In addition, the Data Scientists have asked to confirm if Azure Databricks can be called from Azure Data Factory.
 To that end, you will create a simple proof of concept Data Factory pipeline that calls Azure Databricks as a compute resource.

-At the end of this lad, you will have:
+At the end of this lab, you will have:

 1. Setup Azure Data Factory
 1. Ingested data using the Copy Activity
 1. Used the Mapping Data Flow task to perform transformation
 1. Performed transformations using a compute resource

-> **IMPORTANT**: As you go through this lab, make a note of any issue(s) that you have encountered in any provisioning or configuration tasks and log it in the table in the document located at _\Labfiles\DP-200-Issues-Doc.docx_.
+> **IMPORTANT**: As you go through this lab, make a note of any issue(s) that you have encountered in any provisioning or configuration tasks and log it in the table in the document located at C:\AllFiles\DP-200-Implementing-an-Azure-Data-Solution-master\Labfiles\Starter\DP-200-Issues-Doc.docx_.
 Document the Lab number, note the technology, Describe the issue, and what was the resolution.
 Save this document as you will refer back to it in a later module.

 ## Exercise 1: Setup Azure Data Factory